segarciat/TLPI/ch05-FileIO-Further-Details/exercises/03-atomic-append/README.md

 Since the processes are different, the file descriptors they have for `f1` points to different file descriptions in the system-wide open file table.
 As a result, their file offsets are independent.
 However, the inode of both descriptions corresponds to the same inode entry, for `f1`.
-As a result, the writes they both made to the file.
+As a result, the writes are made to the same file.

-Since the `x` argument is not specified, both file descriptors have `O_CREAT` as part of their status flags.
+Since the `x` argument is not specified, both file descriptors have `O_APPEND` as part of their status flags.
 Therefore, rather than the normal behavior where a call to `write()` writes to the location specified by the file offset in the open file description entry, each `write()` call seeks to the end of the file and then writes the requested bytes in an